 Dante is a member of the Rochester Angel Network, a volunteer for the Golisano Children’s Hospital and splits his time between being Chairman of the Board at Raland Therapeutics, a start-up that focuses its efforts on mezzanine level bio-therapeutics for people in small populations, and being CEO of Maxualize.
 He is also an advisor to the Children’s Institute in Rochester.

-Jennifer (Jenni) Ralph, Owner of Wisteria Flowers & Gifts, decorating chair of the Golisano Children's Hospital Gala's planning committee
+Jennifer (Jenni) Ralph, Owner of Wisteria Flowers & Gifts, chair of the Golisano Children's Hospital Gala

 Ralph’s connection with Golisano Children’s Hospital began in 2003, when her daughter Charlotte was born with a minor facial deformity.
 During her daughter’s stay at the children’s hospital, Ralph recognized how lucky she was to have the institution right in her community and knew she had to give back in some way.

 Ralph has dedicated countless hours working with her creative Wisteria team to design beautiful floral arrangements for a number of children’s hospital events, including our annual Gala, Radiothon, and Miracle Luncheon.
-Ralph has been the decorating chair of the Gala’s planning committee for a number of years.
+Ralph has been the chair of the Gala for a number of years.
 Not only does she help transform the venue the day of the event, but she also donates a majority of the décor, making each year unforgettable.
-When she’s not hands-deep in creating floral designs, Ralph also volunteers at the annual Golisano Children’s Hospital Golf Classic, helping golfers with registration and more.
+When she’s not hands-deep in creating floral designs, Ralph also volunteers at the annual Golisano Children’s Hospital Golf Classic, the Stroll for Strong Kids, the Radiothon, the Ski Day.

 Ralph is excited to continue her work with the children’s hospital as part of the board and to be a part of something as exciting as the new children’s hospital.
-She lives in Pittsford with her two kids, Ben and Charlotte.
+She lives in Pittsford with her two kids, Ben and Charlotte, and her fiance, Mike Catalana.
 Whether it’s skiing during Rochester’s winters or running the kids around for their various activities, Ralph enjoys spending time with her kids and staying active together.

 Siewert has seen the expertise and kindheartedness of members of Golisano Children's Hospital first-hand.
 From November 2001 to July 2002, Siewert's son was cared for in the pediatric intensive care unit (PICU).
 Siewert joined the board in June 2002 and since then, he has carried a strong belief in the children's hospital and passion for giving back throughout his tenure on the fundraising board.
 In June 2010, he became board chair and then stepped down from the position in June 2015.

-Siewert also serves on the Al Sigl Foundation board and McQuaid's board of trustees.
+Siewert also serves on the Al Sigl Foundation and Bivona Child Advocacy Center boards and McQuaid's board of trustees.
 He enjoys golfing, boating and reading.
 He and Marcia live in Pittsford and have another son, Christopher.